Finding mutational hotspots and designing one-shot variant libraries#

 We usually avoid altering the active site, unless our goal is to alter substrate specificity or activity on a different substrate.
 In this example, the active site is key for EstA functionality.
 None of the best sites that PoET suggested for mutation contain the active site, which is located at positions 77, 133, and 156 in the wild-type sequence.
 Because the suggested best sites are not part of the catalytic triad, they are unlikely to alter the enzyme main catalytic activity.

 We’ve combined the top 5 best variants into a single variant and named it EstA SA1.
-We’ll now use the Structure Prediction tool to predict the structure of this newly designed variant using ESMfold, Lin (2023).
+We’ll now use the Structure Prediction tool to predict the structure of this newly designed variant using ESMfold, 2023.

 Let’s copy the engineered sequence (EstA SA1) below and paste it into the sequence box under Structure Prediction, then select Predict.